 - Examine the hemoglobin and hematocrit for agreement-- If the red cells are normochromic and normocytic, the hemoglobin X 3 will approximately equal the hematocrit

 - Following evaluation of hemoglobin and hematocrit, the next parameter to be evaluated is the MCV.
-This value represents the average volume of the red blood cells present in the sample.
-The MCV will provide a clue to the size of red blood cells you can expect to observe on the blood smear.
+This value represents the average volume of the RBCs present in the sample.
+The MCV will provide a clue to the size of RBCs you can expect to observe on the blood smear.
 General guidelines for the correlation includes:

 - MCV within normal limits -- normal red blood cell size (normocytic)

 - MCV below normal limits -- small red blood cell size (microcytic)

 - MCV greater than normal limits -- large red blood cell size (macrocytic)

 - Note that this general categorization may be deceptive, as a mixture of small and large cells may give an MCV that will be within normal limits.

 - Evaluate the MCHC to determine the amount of hemoglobin contained within the red blood cells.
 If the MCHC is within the normal limits, the amount of hemoglobin in the red blood cells is sufficient with an appropriate central pallor.
 These cells are described as normochromic, as shown in the top image on the right.